 Alison’s mother never reveals her first name, but she does show that she’s a monster.
-After allowing her husband to molest their daughters as children, she disowns them when they press charges on their father.
+After allowing her husband to molest their daughters as children, she disowns them when they press charges against their father.
 Alison had suppressed memories for most of her life but passed them through her consciousness after therapy and reoccurring dreams.

 82) Robert Wilson